 To determine a diagnosis, the provider may consider additional assessment information, including:

 DHS encourages providers to use standardized assessment tools to diagnose ASD or related conditions and evaluate cognitive/intellectual, adaptive and sensory regulatory abilities.
 However, DHS does not require specific assessment tools.

-A CMDE is a covered EIDBI service used to provide behavior identification and assessment.
+A comprehensive multi-disciplinary evaluation (CMDE) is a covered EIDBI service used to provide behavior identification and assessment.
 A qualified provider(s) to determine if a person has a medical need for EIDBI services.
 For more information about the CMDE and medical necessity determination process, see: